AGRICULTURAL INSPECTOR II - FOOD QUALITY ASSURANCE

 Conduct inspection and grading activities related to organic crop production, table eggs, poultry and grain to provide consumer/buyer assurance of compliance with standards/regulations, provide a level playing field for agricultural businesses and farmsand assist with the marketing of agricultural commodities.

 Note: US Citizenship is required to obtain a USDA grading license.

 Conduct relief grading at shell egg and poultry plants by evaluating shell egg and poultry quality, interpreting and applying technical grading standards, regulations, and grading procedures for buyer specification and export requirements; evaluating plant pest control, sanitation, and safety hazards; documenting findings, retaining product or prohibiting processing based on inspection results.

 With guidance from higher level Agricultural Inspectors, conduct routine inspections of certified organic crop producers to verify compliance with their submitted organic system plan and the USTDA National Organic Program regulations.

 Officially sample and inspect containers of grain for export by interpreting and applying technical standards and following USDA requirements for sampling, weighing, sanitation, grain condition and completing required documentation.

-Conduct routine egg inspections and investigations by evaluating invoices, labeling, egg safety and handling conditions; environmental sampling for pathogens; and take appropriate enforcement action.
+Conduct routine egg inspections and investigations and assist higher level inspector in conducting comprehensive and complex egg inspections and investigations by evaluating invoices, labeling, egg safety and handling conditions; environmental sampling for pathogens; and take appropriate enforcement action.

 Accurate completion and submission of required reports and documents; effective communication with plant management, MDA supervisor and industry/wholesale/retail personnel.